hniksic/rust-subprocess/README.md

 ### Capturing output

-Capture the stdout and stderr of a command, and print the stdout:
+Capture the stdout and stderr of a command, and use the stdout:

 ```rust
 let rustver = Exec::shell("rustc --version").capture()?.stdout_str();